Home / What pet owners need to know about antimicrobial resistance

 We’ve seen a real awakening of consciousness about antibiotics: when you should or shouldn’t use them, how long for and which ones.

-Australian veterinary practice has evolved dramatically during the past decade in response to the challenge of anti-microbial resistance (AMR).
-New antibiotic treatment protocols and guidelines represent “significant improvements and major refinements” in companion animal care, according to Professor Jacqui Norris of the University of Sydney’s School of Veterinary Science.
+Australian veterinary practice has evolved dramatically during the past decade in response to the challenge of antimicrobial resistance (AMR).
+New antibiotic treatment protocols and guidelines represent “significant improvements and major refinements” in companion animal care, according to Professor Jacqui Norris, Head of School and Dean of the University of Sydney’s School of Veterinary Science.

 The developments not only reduce the risk of drugs becoming ineffective, or the need to develop new drugs to take their place, but also contribute to better care.
-Prof Norris says it’s due to dedicated antimicrobial stewardship – scientific research and re-examination of traditional therapeutic approaches to optimise the use of antibiotics.
+Prof Norris says it’s due to dedicated antimicrobial stewardship – coordinated efforts to promote the optimal use of antimicrobial agents, including drug choice, dosing, route, and duration of administration.

 But reducing the risk of AMR in pet care is not only the responsibility of vets.